crush-157/CloudTestDrive/springboot-sample/create.devcs.project.md

 ![](images/dev002.png)

-+ Enter the name of the repository : springboot-<userxx>
++ Enter the name of the repository : springboot-userxx
 + Choose the option *Import existing repository*
 + Enter or copy the *https://github.com/janleemans/CloudTestDrive.git* repository address.
 + Click **Create**